mem48/geocompr/main.md

 Type `?summarize` for a list with useful functions and more information.

 `summarize()` becomes even more powerful when combined with `group_by()`, which allows simultaneous aggregate/summary operations *per group*, analogous to the base R function `aggregate()`.
-The following code chunk calculates the total population and number of countries *per continent* (see Chapter 5 of [R for Data Science](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarize) for a more detailed overview of `summarize()`):
+The following code chunk calculates the total population and number of countries *per continent* (see Chapter 5 of [R for Data Science](http://r4ds.had.co.nz/transform.html#grouped-summaries-with-summarize) for a more detailed overview of `summarize()`), with results for the top 3 most populous continents illustrated in Table \@ref(tab:continents).

 ```r